Emigrants from the Ottawa, Canada area to

 to believe that someone should do a "book" on the Canadians, especially those

-from the UOV and nearby who settled in ND.
+from the Upper Ottawa valley and nearby who settled in ND.
 It would be helpful to

 researchers, AND remind folks in that area that there was a large